 Students who are interested in taking courses in the fields of engineering and science will be subject to an additional fee of $2,000 per semester; $4,000 per year.

-API students participate in several excursions per session designed to help familiarize them with areas of their host city, country, and surrounding region.
-The following is a listing of all excursions for API Galway programs.
+API students participate excursions designed to help familiarize them with the culture and surrounding areas of their host city and country.
+The following is a listing of potential excursions for API Galway programs.
 API may need to modify the excursions offered in a given term due to travel restrictions or health and safety concerns.

 TOTAL CREDITS - 12-15 credits per semester